Monday, March 24, 2025

 Q: How to use a MUX Switch?

-If your laptop has a MUX Switch, you can activate it by going through the “performance manager software” which is specific to a brand.
+If your laptop has a MUX Switch, you can activate it through the performance manager software specific to your laptop’s brand.

 Accesing the BIOS: